narajaon/onestatus/README.md

 ```

 You can also use also use a onestatus function to dynamicaly generate your attributes.
-Currently only `s:getdefaultcolor` is supported.
+Currently only `s:getDefaultColor` is supported.

 ## Available onestatus functions
 labelFunc: